hello-efficiency-inc/raven-reader/README.md

 - [ ] Feedly synchronization
 - [ ] Web app
 - [ ] Pocket Integration
+- [ ] Moving to web based.
+Reason: NeDB won't be scalable and handle large datasets.

 Please feel free to suggest more ideas to improve this app.